zolex/symfony-grpc-server/README.md

 Spiral's gRPC PHP server and the gRPC services are registered as symfony services in `config/services.yaml`.

-Roadrunner starts the worker in `bin/worker.php` which uses the symfony kernel to enable all the symfony features and then serves spiral's gRPC worker.
+Roadrunner starts the worker in `bin/worker.php` which uses the symfony kernel to enable all the symfony features and serves spiral's gRPC worker.

 ## Run the examples